seanrioux/strapi-okria-api/README.md

 #### 5.1 Test endpoints
 We can now access endpoints for each of our content types in the browser or using an API tool (e.g. Postman) to consume the input content, via any front-end or third-party application.
-1. Find all objectives via a `GET` request to `http://localhost:1337/objectives`
+- Find all metrics via a `GET` request to `http://localhost:1337/metrics`
-2. Find all initiatives via a `GET` request to `http://localhost:1337/intiatives`
+- Find all objectives via a `GET` request to `http://localhost:1337/objectives`
-3. Find all resources via a `GET` request to `http://localhost:1337/resources`
+- Find all initiatives via a `GET` request to `http://localhost:1337/intiatives`
-4. Find all resources via a `GET` request to `http://localhost:1337/metrics`
+- Find all resources via a `GET` request to `http://localhost:1337/resources`

 ## Appendix
 OKRIA API is new, but we will continue to enhance the offering with further customization to the Strapi interface, documentation, and use case example (including code).
 For now, please feel free to [reach out](http://localhost:4000/sales) with comments or questions and to browse the resources below to explore further.